WPgenWeakest Precondition Generator

 end.

-where wpgen_fun is defined as follows:
+where wpgen_fun could be defined as follows:

 Definition wpgen_fun (Fof:valformula) : formula := fun Q